2. What is a LTC Wallet?

 • Cons: It’s constantly connected to the internet via wifi or your data.
 Also, there’s some risk of your coins being stolen if your phone gets stolen.

-Example: Litewallet
+Example: Loafwallet

 3. Desktop Wallets